Find the Best Camarilla Pivot Trading Strategy

 - Advantages and limitations of trading with camarilla pivot points

-Camarilla pivot points are an extension of the classical/floor trader pivot point which provides traders with key support and resistance levels.
+A Camarilla pivot point is an extension of the classical/floor trader pivot point which provides traders with key support and resistance levels.
 There are four support and four resistance levels included in the Camarilla pivot, as well as considerably closer levels than other pivot variations – see image below.
 This proximity makes the Camarilla ideal for short-term traders.

 Proximity of Camarilla pivot points vs Classic pivot points